MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-remote-gateway-with-alliance-connect-virtual-gateway-content.md

   This subscription is peered with the Alliance Remote Gateway subscription.
 It contains subnets for trust, interconnect, and untrust zones.
 It also includes each zone's network interface cards (NICs) and user-defined routes for controlled network traffic flow.

-  The connection between the Alliance Remote Gateway server and these customer-specific networking components can be maintained over the dedicated ExpressRoute connection or over the internet.
+  You can maintain the connection between the Alliance Remote Gateway server and these customer-specific networking components over the dedicated ExpressRoute connection or over the internet.
 SWIFT offers three different connectivity options, Bronze, Silver, and Gold.
-You can choose the best option for your message traffic volumes and required level of resilience.
+Choose the best option for your message traffic volumes and required level of resilience.
 For more information about these connectivity options, see [Alliance Connect: Bronze, Silver, and Gold packages](https://www.swift.com/our-solutions/interfaces-and-integration/alliance-connect/alliance-connect-bronze-silver-and-gold-packages).

 - External connectivity: The architecture includes connections to SWIFTNet Link via the ExpressRoute connection or the internet, which you use for the secure transfer of financial messages and transactions.